hoangduytran/blender-manual/manual/modeling/volumes/properties.rst

 .. _bpy.types.VolumeRender.space:

 Space
-   Specifies how volume density and step size are computed relative either to the object or world.
+   Specifies how volume density and step size are computed.

    :Object:
       Keeps volume *Density* and *Detail* the same regardless of object scale.